-ISS will not recommend against a CEO at his own board, only at his outside boards.
-CEOs of companies with subsidiary companies will not receive a withhold recommendation at the parent company nor at any subsidiary controlled by the company (with control meaning 50 percent ownership in the subsidiary), but will at subsidiaries with ownership below this threshold.
+ISS will recommend withhold on overboarded CEOs at their outside boards.
+Overboarded CEOs of companies with subsidiary companies will not receive a withhold recommendation at the parent company nor at any subsidiary controlled by the company (with control meaning 50 percent ownership in the subsidiary), but will at subsidiaries with ownership below this threshold.